josephgeo259/project-3/README.md

 # Versions 2:
 I want to build a landing page and home button.
 I also want to have an admin login for security.
 Patients and medical conditions showing on different pages.
+Finish doctors and medical conditons routes.

 # Problems:
 Took to much time on crud on doctors create was hard for me.